Pale-winged starling

 The pale-winged starling (Onychognathus nabouroup) is a species of starling in the family Sturnidae.
 It is found in Angola, Botswana, Namibia, and South Africa.

 Habitat

 This starling is found in arid and semi-arid areas in South-western Africa, mainly in areas with rocky terrain, cliffs and gorges.

-Ecology
+Diet

 The pale-winged starling is a generalist omnivore, feeding on a range of fruit and insects.